 - Manual processes.
 Sharing of information between channel partners and the vendor often comes in the forms of spreadsheets, and occur on a monthly basis (at best).
 By the time that data is consolidated and reviewed it is entirely outdated.

-These are challenges that are only going to only grow over time, as channel partnerships continue to become larger and more intricate.
+These are challenges that are only going to only grow over time, as channel partnerships continue to become larger and more.
 A channel manager needs a single go-to source for collecting, collating, and acting upon their KPIs in real-time.

 Partner Relationship Management Software Makes KPIs Manageable

 The good news is that such a solution does exist: Partner Relationship Management (PRM) software.
-PRM is much like Customer Relationship Management suites, but it's built specifically to support an indirect sales channel.
-A proper PRM system is designed to support the needs of a vendor's partner netowrk, to create a smooth flow of data and communication across every level of the ecosystem.
+PRM is similar to a Customer Relationship Management suite, but it's built specifically to support an indirect sales channel.
+A strong PRM system is designed to support the needs of a vendor's partner network, to create a smooth flow of data and communication across every level of the ecosystem.